Martin-Pashov/Rentastics/README.md

 git clone https://github.com/Martin-Pashov/Rentastics.git
 ```

-2. Navigate to the project directory:
+2. Navigate to the project directory in the terminal:
 ```
 cd rentastics
 ```